Iletin II NPH Pork Side Effects

 4. "Product Information.
 NovoLIN N (insulin isophane (NPH))."
 Novo Nordisk Pharmaceuticals Inc, Princeton, NJ.

-Not all side effects for Iletin II NPH Pork may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Iletin II NPH Pork may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Iletin II NPH Pork (insulin isophane)